Artist/Scholar-In-Residence

 Fallingwater has always been a place for inspired thinking.
 When Edgar Kaufmann, jr. donated Fallingwater and surrounding property to the Western Pennsylvania Conservancy (WPC) in 1963, he envisioned Fallingwater not only as a place where visitors would come to experience great architecture, but also as a place where a deeper experience of art and nature might occur.
 In a letter dated October 14, 1963, Kaufmann said, “This gift is made in memory of my parents, Liliane S. and Edgar J. Kaufmann; their wish, in which I join, was that the great natural beauty and architectural excellence of the property which they developed might be more fully available to interested scholars and lovers of nature and the arts.”

-Each year, Fallingwater Institute honors the vision of Edgar Kaufmann, jr. by welcoming visiting artists/scholars of exceptional talent to live, study, and work on our historic site located in Pennsylvania’s scenic Laurel Highlands.
+Each year, Fallingwater Institute honors the vision of Edgar Kaufmann, jr. by welcoming visiting artists, scholars, and creatives of exceptional talent to live, study, and work on our historic site located in Pennsylvania’s scenic and remote Laurel Highlands.

 • Exceptional access to Fallingwater and Bear Run Nature Reserve

-• On-site housing (Housing is available only for the artist or scholar and does not include family members or colleagues)
+• On-site housing (Housing is available only for the artist or scholar and does not include family members or colleagues.)
+Fallingwater is fully open to the public from March to December.

-• 24-hour studio access (Fallingwater does not have a digital media lab.)
+• 24-hour studio access, with a fully equipped wood shop and basic artist materials (Fallingwater does not have a digital media lab.)

 • A stocked pantry, meals

-• Final residency outcome such as an exhibition, installation, performance, workshop, lecture, publication, etc.
+• Invitation to propose a final residency outcome such as an exhibition, installation, performance, workshop, lecture, publication, etc.

-To learn more about becoming a resident at Fallingwater Institute, see the application section below or contact Ashley Andrykovitch at aandrykovitch@paconserve.org.
+To learn more about becoming a resident or to discuss the application process, please contact Senior Director and Curator of Education, Ashley Andrykovitch, at [email protected].

 Eligibility